clamor-s/creamlinux/README.md

 # Creamlinux
-CreamApi(dlc unlocker) for Linux.
+CreamApi clone for Linux.

 ## Support
 This should work for any linux native steam title that doesn't block LD_PRELOAD.
-Not all games will be visible in the launcher.
+Not all games will however be visible in the popup.
+Read [Advanced](https://github.com/20PercentRendered/creamlinux#advanced) if this is the case.

 ## Tested games
  - Hearts Of Iron IV
  - Stellaris
+ - PAYDAY 2

 ## Usage
+1. Download the [latest](https://github.com/20PercentRendered/creamlinux/releases/latest/download/creamlinux.zip) release of Creamlinux.
+2. Unzip it and copy the files to the game's directory
+3. Set the game's steam launch params to `sh ./cream.sh %command%`.
+4. If you have your own cream_api.ini, copy the DLC lines to Creamlinux's cream_api.ini in the game directory.
+5. Launch your game and have fun!

+## Building from source
-First, clone the project recursively:
+1. Clone the project recursively:
 ```
 git clone https://github.com/20PercentRendered/creamlinux --recursive
 ```
-1. build the project like any standard CMake project:
+2. build the project like any standard CMake project:
 ```
 mkdir build
 cd build